tompos2/rcno-reviews/README.txt

 = 1.2.11 =
 * Added an new "currently reading" widget
 * Added an setting page option to list 'uncountable' words in users native language.
 These words wont be singularized or pluralized by the plugin

+= 1.3.0 =
+* Added an option to ignore articles when sorting titles